Middle Valley, New Jersey

 Middle Valley is an unincorporated community located along Middle Valley Road and County Route 513 (West Mill Road) in Washington Township, Morris County, New Jersey.
-It is near Long Valley in the valley of the South Branch Raritan River.
+It is located near Long Valley within the valley of the South Branch Raritan River.
 The Middle Valley Historic District was listed on the state and national registers of historic places in 1989 and 1990.

 History

-Middle Valley was initially settled between 1750 and 1780.
+Middle Valley was initially settled in between 1750 and 1780.
 The oldest part of the David Miller House was probably built c.
 1750.

-By the 1860's, the community had several established businesses, including the Dufford Mills and the general store built c.
+By the 1860s, the community had several established businesses, including the Dufford Mills and the general store built c.
 1794 by David Miller.
-The Chapel, now the Middle Valley Community Center, is built over the stone foundation of that general store.
+The chapel, now the Middle Valley Community Center, is built over the stone foundation of that general store.

 Historic district

 The Middle Valley Historic District is a 370 acre historic district encompassing the community along West Mill, Middle Valley, and Beacon Hill roads.
 It was added to the National Register of Historic Places on September 25, 1990, for its significance in agriculture, architecture, commerce, industry, community planning and development.
 The district includes 88 contributing buildings, three contributing structures, and 16 contributing sites.

 Buttonball Farm at 25 Middle Valley Road was built c.
 1870 with Italianate style.
 The William Naughright House was built c.
 1881 with Queen Anne style and features scalloped shingles and elaborate corbels and balusters on the porch.
 The Levi Farrow House, built c.
 1866, features ornate scrollwork under the eaves and windows with projected round arch molding.